KarthikKatakam2312/DosaCompany/README.md

 ### Installing Packages that are required in the python program :

-pip install json
+- pip install json
-pip install argparse
+- pip install argparse

-If not installed only.
+(If not installed only)

-To run this Python Project "python app.py jsonfilename"
+To run this Python Project `python app.py jsonfilename`